 Take time to read more about who the food is designed for; Is it intended for puppies, active or veterans.
 Choosing a menu that is correct for your pet’s activity levels and age is a significant consideration.
 A diet that has been formulated for an elderly dog, for example, will contain nutrients that will support that older dog at this time in his life.
 It won’t be suitable or the best food for a young puppy.

 It makes sense to feed for the animals’ activity levels.
 However, pets have different metabolic rates to consider as well as various breeds with very different needs.
 Getting the balance and amount of food right comes with careful monitoring and seeking expert pet nutritional or veterinary advice.

-There are some fantastic emerging British pet food brands which are breaking the traditional mould.
+There are some fantastic emerging British brands which are breaking the traditional mould.
 Many of these best British pet food companies are passionate about your pets’ welfare and offer clarity and transparency on exactly what goes into their feed.
 A few are now also offering a bespoke approach to feeding your pet with tailored diets and feeding plans based on your individual pets’ needs.

 Want some Winter Woof Appeal, then check out our blog for our top six tips for enjoying the winter months ahead.